METRIX IAP

 Buyer Profile

 Values earned credibility, not performative aggression.
-Responds to brand heritage + authority cues combined with product proof.
+Responds to fight heritage + authority cues combined with product proof.
 More credentialed aesthetic than ICP-1.
 Quality-first buyer seeking earned identity expression.

 Recommended Message Angles

-• Pillar C (Fight Heritage): "Built from performance icons." — heritage authority
+• Pillar C (Fight Heritage): "Built from fight legends." — heritage authority

-• Pillar B (Product Proof): tactile quality cues — performance-gradeweight feel, athletic fit
+• Pillar B (Product Proof): tactile quality cues — heavyweight feel, athletic fit

 • Combination: heritage + product proof hybrid

-• Pillar B (Product Proof): tactile quality cues — performance-gradeweight feel, athletic fit
+• Pillar B (Product Proof): tactile quality cues — heavyweight feel, athletic fit

 • Combination: heritage + product proof hybrid